How Much Does Air Conditioning Service Cost?

 Refrigerant Leak Detection and Repair

-Depending on how accessible the leak is, whether or not there needs to be a leak test, and what exactly requires repair, an average refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
-If you’re not confident, feel free to ask your air conditioner repair expert to guide you through the process and go over their findings.
+Depending on how accessible the leak is, whether or not it requires a leak test, and what actually needs to be repaired, a normal refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
+If you’re not confident, feel free to ask your air conditioning repair expert to guide you through the process and review their findings.

 AC Circuit Board Replacement

-Sometimes the culprit may be beyond the A/C system itself and the circuit board may require replacement.
-Depending on the make and model of you’re A/C system, a new circuit board for your equipment could run anywhere from $450 to $1300.
+At times the culprit may be beyond the air conditioner itself and the circuit board may be in need of replacing.
+Depending on your AC make and model, a new circuit board for your AC could cost anywhere from $450 to $1300.

 Thermostat Replacement

-If you’re looking to replace your home’s thermostat, a smart wifi thermostat will normally cost more than a traditional thermostat.
-Depending on what kind of thermostat you decide on, you’re most likely going to end up paying anywhere between $200 and $550 to get it installed.
-Thanksfully, the newest thermostats might pay back their cost in energy management savings, depending on if they are programmed accordingly.
+If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will usually cost more than a traditional thermostat.
+Depending on what kind of thermostat you decide on, you’re most likely going to end up paying anywhere between $200 and $550 to install a new one.
+Thanksfully, the newer thermostats might pay back their purchase price in energy management savings, if they are programmed accordingly.

 Capacitor or Contactor Replacement

-If your AC is still only a few years old or you choose to repair your older equipment instead of purchasing an energy-efficient A/C system upgrade, a capacitor will typically cost $250 to $350 and a contractor can cost a little lower, ranging from $150 - $350.
-These repairs are two of the most typical for your air conditioning system.
+If your air conditioner is still only a few years old or you want to repair your older AC instead of buying an energy-efficient AC upgrade, a capacitor will typically cost $250 to $350 and a contractor can cost a little lower, ranging from $150 – $350.
+These repairs are a couple of the most typical for your air conditioner.

-Again, it’s always responsible to consider the pros and cons of choosing to repair your current AC system versus buying an upgraded, more energy-efficient air conditioner.
-If replacing this part is the better decision for you, a fan motor replacement could cost between $500 and $1200.
+Again, it’s always important to consider the pros and cons of paying to repair your current air conditioner versus investing in an upgraded, more energy-efficient piece of equipment.
+If replacing the fan motor is the better decision for you, a fan motor replacement could cost between $500 and $1200.

 NOTE: Part repair under warranty

-A common misconception is that if a part replacement is required, that it is covered under the manufacturer’s equipment warranty; however, there are several other costs that may not be covered by the warranty that will be your responsibility.
-Even with standard repairs, like a capacitor replacement, the company still has to process this warranty through the manufacturer so they can get the credit on the part.
-Furthermore, all manufacturers demand the contractor to store the part for eight to sixteen weeks and may ask the contractor return the bad part at the contractor’s cost.
-Greater repairs, such as a compressor, are encompassed in this process but these larger repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
-Unless you have a labor warranty you will continuously have to pay additionally for the technician’s labor.
+A common confusion is that if the issue calls for a part to be replaced, that it is covered through the manufacturer’s equipment warranty; however, there are many additional costs that may not be covered through the warranty that will be your responsibility.
+Even with standard repairs, like a capacitor replacement, the company still has to process this warranty through the manufacturer so they can obtain the credit on the part.
+Also, all manufacturers require the contractor to hold the part for 60-120 days and may require the contractor return the failed part at the contractor’s cost.
+Larger repairs, like a compressor, are encompassed in this process but these bigger repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
+If you don’t have a labour warranty you will continue have to incur charges for the technician’s labour.

-Some of our Membership Plans introduce parts and labor coverage that works with the manufacturer’s warranty to shield you from unexpected repair costs.
+Some of our Membership Plans allow for parts and labour coverage that work with the manufacturer’s warranty to keep you from unexpected repair expenses.

-Always understand that these costs are estimates and they can often increase or decrease depending on where you live, the particular issues with your equipment, the age of your system, and whether or not you’ve been getting yearly maintenance to maintain the AC’s health and your manufacturer’s warranty.
-If your system is pretty much dead and replacement is looking more likely, take a moment to read our air conditioner pricing guide.
+Remember that these ranges are estimates and they can often increase or decrease depending on where the home is, the actual issues with your system, the age of your air conditioner, and whether or not you’ve been getting annual maintenance to maintain the AC’s health and your manufacturer’s warranty.
+If your system is pretty much dead and replacement is more likely, take a moment to read our air conditioner pricing guide

-If you would like more information or ever need expert air conditioning repair, call Winnipeg Supply Service Experts 24/7/365.
+If you would like more information or ever need expert air conditioner repair, call Service Experts Heating, Air Conditioning & Plumbing 24/7/365.